 mango sorbet in a cup with spoon.

-• If you are using a fruit that is on the tart side (like raspberries), then you may need to add 1-2 tablespoons of a liquid sweetener like maple syrup to help sweeten it up.
+• If you are using a fruit that is on the tart side (like raspberries), then you may need to add 1-2 tablespoons of a liquid sweetener like maple syrup or simple syrup to help sweeten it up.
+You can also add a teaspoon of fresh lime juice or lemon juice to help brighten the flavors.

-• If you don’t have dairy-free milk on hand, you can also use fruit juice like orange juice or pineapple juice instead.
+• If you don’t have dairy-free milk on hand, you can also use fruit juice like orange juice, pomegranate juice, or pineapple juice instead.
 In a pinch, you can use water, but it will dilute the fruit flavor.

 • This frozen treat is best served just after making it.
 You can freeze it for up to several hours for a firmer texture, but it will freeze very hard if left in the freezer more than 4 hours.
 If that happens, you can set it on the countertop for 15 minutes to soften before eating.